Sagadahoc County police dog gets body armor

-A Sagadahoc County Sheriff’s Office police dog has received a bullet- and stab-protective vest thanks to a charitable donation from a non-profit organization Vested Interest in K9s, Inc.
+A Sagadahoc County Sheriff’s Office police dog has received a bullet- and stab-protective vest thanks to a charitable donation from nonprofit Vested Interest in K9s, Inc.

 The vest, to be warn by Hero the dog, was sponsored by VFW Post 7738 of Bath.

-Vested Interest in K9s, Inc., established in 2009, is a 501(c)(3) charity whose mission is to provide bullet and stab protective vests and other assistance to dogs of law enforcement and related agencies throughout the United States.
+Vested Interest in K9s, Inc., established in 2009, is a charity whose mission is to provide bullet- and stab-protective vests and other assistance to dogs of law enforcement and related agencies throughout the United States.
 Since its inception, Vested Interest in K9s, Inc. has provided over 4,210 vests to K9s at a value of $6.9 million, made possible by private and corporate donations.

 Comments are not available on this story.